dybran/AWS-Lift-and-Shift-Project/AWS-Lift-and-Shift-Project.md

 - __EC2 Instances__ - For Tomcat, RabbitMQ, Memcache and Mysql
 - __Elastic Load Balancer__ - To replace Nginx Load Balancer
-- __Auto Scaling__ - For Automation of Virtual Machine Scaling(to scale out or scaling our EC@ Instances which will automatically control our resources and it is cost effective)
+- __Auto Scaling__ - For Automation of Virtual Machine Scaling(to scale out or scaling our EC2 Instances which will automatically control our resources and it is cost effective)
 - __S3 or EFS__ - For storage - For shared storage.
 - __Route 53__ - For private DNS Service.
 - other services include: __IAM__ and __ACM__.